LuisValgoi/5Things1DevShouldKnow/README.md

-# Five Things You Should Know
+# Five Things a Developer Should Know

 Five Things You Should Know Before Applying to a Developer-Job-Interview.